donsheehy/datastructures/README.md

 # A Book and a Library

-This repository hosts both the book, **A First Course in Data Structures in Python** and the python package **ds2** that is extracted from that book.
+This repository hosts both the book, **A First Course on Data Structures in Python** and the python package **ds2** that is extracted from that book.

 The book covers fundamentals of data structures in Python and the library contains fully-tested implementations of the data structures in the book.